congor/learn_everything/README.md

 The structures of document data are supposed to be a task for server architecture: the data base organization and  server handlers.

+Nodes are supposed to save on the Dictionary Manager sever. https://github.com/congor/dictionary_manager

 **Techincal requirements:**